robinscholz/better-rest/README.md

 # 🤝 Better REST plugin

-A small plugin that exposes the internal Kirby REST API at `/rest` and converts Kirbytags to HTML in the process.
+Small [Kirby](https://getkirby.com) plugin that exposes the internal REST API at `/rest` and converts Kirbytags to HTML in the process.
 Intended to convert Kirby into a headless CMS.

 ## Caveats